The New Face of Wine: Sustainable, Organic, Biodynamic or Natural?

 In a number of wine countries, such as New Zealand and South Africa, sustainability has become an integral part of the national legislation.
 There also are ISO standards and a wide range of other certifying organisations worldwide, whose name or logo you can use if you abide by their rules.
 But without these controls, and if you don’t know the producer, you have no guarantee that the business really operates in a sustainable way.

 Organic agriculture, on the other hand, is a legally defined concept, even though the definition differs between countries and continents, depending on the legislating authority.
 In Europe, for instance, organic wine has to be made from organically grown grapes.
-However, the European ‘organic’ label doesn’t refer to the winemaking and cellar practices.
+In the past, the European ‘organic’ label didn’t refer to the winemaking and cellar practices.

 Biodynamics takes the principles of sustainable and organic viticulture to a different level, considering vineyards and wineries as holistic entities, with the winegrower and the farm as the centre point of a living and interconnected system.
 Biodynamic principles guide both the work in the vineyard and in the cellars, where most chemical additions are replaced by natural preparations.
 Fermentation happens with indigenous yeasts, the amount of sulphites added during winemaking is significantly lower than in conventional viticulture, and intervention in the natural processes from vine to wine is reduced to a minimum.